Can Dogs Eat Fish?

 Can Dogs Eat Raw Fish?

-No. Raw fish is unsafe for dogs because it may contain parasites such as tapeworms and harmful bacteria like salmonella.
+No, raw fish is unsafe for dogs because it may contain parasites such as tapeworms and harmful bacteria like Salmonella.
 These can cause digestive illness or infection.

-Can Dogs Eat Fried Fish or Fish Sticks?
+Can Dogs Eat Clams?